 Klaus Mönig

-Klaus Mönig is leading scientist at DESY in Zeuthen and associate professor at the Humboldt University in Berlin.
-His main area of specialisation is the ATLAS experiment at LHC where he heads the DESY-group.
-The Standard Model of particle physics still leaves many questions unanswered, such as dark matter or the reason for matter/antimatter asymmetry.
-Despite the discovery of the Higgs boson the origin of matter is still not fully understood.
-A promising approach to find an answer to these questions by experiments is the analysis of particle collisions with highest possible energies.
-The LHC, the most powerful accelerator in the world, collides protons at a centre-of-mass energy of 14 TeV.
-In the first phase of energies between 7-8 TeV, the Higgs boson was found.
-Scientists hope that further operation brings further groundbreaking discoveries.
+The Standard Model of particle physics still leaves many questions unanswered, such as the nature of dark matter or the origin of the matter–antimatter asymmetry in the universe.
+Despite the discovery of the Higgs boson by the LHC experiments ATLAS and CMS in 2012, the origin of matter is still not fully understood.
+A promising approach to find answers to these questions through experiments is the analysis of particle collisions with the highest possible energies.
+As the most powerful accelerator in the world, the LHC collides protons at centre-of-mass energies of up to 14 TeV.
+The Higgs boson was found in an initial phase at 7–8 TeV.
+Scientists hope that further operation of the LHC experiments will bring new groundbreaking discoveries.

 Academic career

-Since 2010 Associate Professor at Humboldt University Berlin
+Since 2010 Associate Professor at the Humboldt University of Berlin

 Memberships